nps01/ransomware/README.md

 <b style="color: indigo;">Spoofing the File Extension</b>

 To spoof the file extension so the target does not see the <i>.exe</i> suffix attached to executable files, you can use the <code>spoof_file.py</code> python file.
-This code takes to command line arguments: <i>file_name</i> and <i>file_extension</i> and can be run from the command line: <code>python spoof_file.py "worm" "exe"</code>.
+This code takes two command line arguments: <i>file_name</i> and <i>file_extension</i> and can be run from the command line: <code>python spoof_file.py "worm" "exe"</code>.
 So what this code does is it leverages a special unicode character called "right to left" or <b>\u202e</b> which reverses the characters that follow it.
 For example: "\u202e txt.exe" -> "exe.txt", in other words we can mask file extensions.
 If you check out the executable, <i>"worm exe.txt"</i> in the sandbox directory you will notice the suffix been spoofed.
 An unsuspecting target might think they are opening a text file, but in reality they just encrypted all text files in the current directory.

 Conclusions